ryancooper/course-info/lab1.md

 ```

 If the above command worked for you, you can skip to item 6 below.
-If not, here are a few guidelines for submitting your solutions for lab 1:
+If not, submit your solutions for lab 1 as follows:

 1. Look at your current repository status.